Our goal is to teach you to

 Due to the extremely close distances, these situations often afford the officer little or no time to effectively draw and aim.
 The situation is compounded by the involuntary activation of the sympathetic nervous system, which triggers the fight or flight reaction, otherwise known as the Body Alarm Response.
 As such, when faced with imminent threats of death or serious bodily injury; time, space, and the body work against the person who uses traditional firearms positions and tactics.
 Further, you may find yourself in a vehicle or other confined environment unable to move, escape, or take cover when a sudden attack occurs.

-When learnt properly, the CAR System out performs traditional stances in these circumstances.
-We believe you must know how to utilize the CAR System in conjunction with Weaver & Isosceles to be the most optimal.
+When learnt properly, the 360° CQD (formerly CAR System) out performs traditional stances in these circumstances.
+We believe the most optimal method is to utilize the 360° CQD method in conjunction with Weaver & Isosceles.

-At NTS we want to ensure every person from Military & Law Enforcement to the protection minded Civilian knows how to utilize the CAR System for the situations where it is most beneficial but also the traditional stances of Weaver/Isosceles.
-This is why we offer several courses after you have attended and become proficient with the CAR System.
+At NTS we want to ensure every person from Military & Law Enforcement to the protection minded Civilian knows how to utilize 360° CQD for the situations where it is most beneficial but also the traditional stances of Weaver/Isosceles.
+This is why we offer several courses after you have attended and become proficient with the 360° CQD method.